Have you ever had difficulty discussing money with your friends, family, colleagues, or significant other?

 Consider each person’s financial ability to pay for the place you have selected and whether it is affordable for all.
 Everyone’s name should be on the lease, and respect due dates for rent and related bills.
 Do not agree to be the sole account holder, as your credit will be at risk, not the others.

 A roommate agreement (RA) may be an excellent way to divvy up responsibilities, accept rules and set up a protocol for known issues.
 An RA may not be legally binding as your lease.
 They are relatively prevalent in colleges.
-Among problems that can be covered by an RA are:
+Among problems that an RA can cover are:

 - Paying of bills (rent, renters’ insurance, gas, electric, internet, cable) by the due date;

 - Communal space;

 - Sharing of groceries and meals, especially if someone is a competent cook;

 - Chores, keeping space clean and rotation schedule;

 - When friends/significant others stay over;